Professional edition active

 Peritonsillar abscess requires incision and drainage or needle aspiration.

 Peritonsillar abscess must be distinguished from peritonsillar cellulitis (see Peritonsillar Abscess and Cellulitis) and from parapharyngeal abscess, a deep neck abscess.
-Cellulitis does not require drainage and a parapharyngeal abscess should be drained as an operative procedure.
+Cellulitis does not require drainage, however, a parapharyngeal abscess should be drained as an operative procedure.

 Indications for Draining a Peritonsillar Abscess